 To be found by Agda a library file has to be listed (with its full path) in a libraries file where VERSION is the Agda version (for instance 2.5.1).
-The AGDA\DIR defaults to ~/.agda on unix-like systems and C:\Users\USERNAME\AppData\Roaming\agda or similar on Windows, and can be overridden by setting the AGDA\DIR environment variable.
+The AGDA_DIR defaults to ~/.agda on unix-like systems and C:\Users\USERNAME\AppData\Roaming\agda or similar on Windows, and can be overridden by setting the AGDA_DIR environment variable.

-- AGDA\DIR/libraries-VERSION, or if that doesn't exist - AGDA\DIR/libraries
+- AGDA_DIR/libraries-VERSION, or if that doesn't exist - AGDA_DIR/libraries

-Each line of the libraries file shall be the absolute file system path to the root of a library, or a comment line starting with -- followed by a space character.
+Each line of the libraries file shall be the absolute file system path to the root of a library.